orel33/docker2vm/README.md

 ```
 Usage: ./docker2vm.sh <docker> <vm.img>
 ```

+**Disclaimer**: It works only on Linux host for Linux guest.
+But, it probably can be easily adapted (or not) for other systems!

 ## Requirements for Host

 First, you need to install **Docker** and **Qemu**.
 Then, you need to fulfill